fpassow/world_data/owid_covid/queries_and_results.md

 GROUP BY [location], year([date]), month([date]), datename(month, [date]);
 ```

+### Biggest Outbreaks
+Top 50 reported numbers of new cases for a country in one month, relative to population.

 ```
--- "Biggest Outbreaks"
--- Top 50 reported numbers of new cases for a country in one month, relative to population, SELECT TOP(50)
+SELECT TOP(50)
   [Location] AS [Country],
   [Year],